markh126/INDIVIDUAL-PROJECT-sorting-hat/README.md

 git@github.com:markh126/INDIVIDUAL-PROJECT-sorting-hat.git

+USER INFO
+- Ideal user for this is an instructor.
+- Great for someone who wants to see what Hogwarts house they would be sorted into!

 FEATURES
 - When a new student is added an object should be created and that object should be pushed into an array of students that then prints to the DOM.
 - Card Ordering: Sort the student cards by some criteria (i.e. alphabetically by name, by house)